Videogame Flame Throwers Suck

 - It is however, beautifully averted in Tools of Destruction; though it has the physics of an ordinary video game flamethrower, the Pyro Blaster has high damage, a decent range (which you can upgrade) the ammo consumption is quite reasonable, and it evolves into a double-barreled helix flamethrower.

 - In Fallout 3, this is your regular flamethrower (though it has the downside of potentially igniting anything flammable you get close to while it's equipped).
 It's quite common enough once you start hitting medium levels and Goddamned Bats Raiders carry them.
-This game however, has an exception, see entry below.
+This game however, has an exception, see below.

 - In Fallout 2, the flamethrower was pretty much a heavy waste of time.
 Its range is ridiculously short, the ammo is ridiculously heavy, and end-game enemies tend to resist fire.
 Fun for toasting lower-level random encounters, but that's about it.
 However, it was much better in Fallout 1 because most of the late enemies don't have any special resistance to fire.